nramenta/flow/README.md

 compiled, or the compiled PHP file is missing, the `Loader` will compile it once regardless of what the current mode is.

+In a typical development environment, the `Loader::RECOMPILE_NORMAL` mode should be used, while the `Loader::RECOMPILE_NEVER` mode should be used for production whenever possible.
+The `Loader::RECOMPILE_ALWAYS` mode is used only for internal debugging purposes by the developers and should generally be avoided.

+Two kinds of exceptions are thrown by Flow: `SyntaxError` for syntax errors, and `RuntimeException` for everything else.

 Any reference to template files outside the `source` directory is considered to be an error.